kathermf/kathermf.github.io/resume.md

 * Made for the Video Game Development Club Spring 2017 Game Jam at the University of California in Irvine

 #### Contribution & Experience:
-* One of many programmers, primarily focusing on UI
+* Primarily focused on programming the UI elements of the game, one of many programmers
-* Performed extensive playtesting, debugging, and design assistance
+* Performed extensive playtesting and debugging, and assisted in the game's design

 ### Pan-Fried Panic | Senior Capstone Project/Mobile Game
 September 2016 – March 2017